he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/hazard/Darkside Mirror.md

 **Routine** (1 action) The mirror absorbs another reflected creature into the mirror and replaces it with a mirror duplicate.
 Mirror duplicates attack on their own initiative, using the same statistics as the original creature, but with an evil alignment (changing only abilities that shift with the alignment change).
 A mirror duplicate can spend 3 actions in contact with the mirror to return to its original dimension and release the creature it duplicated, but most mirror duplicates prefer not to.

 ---
 **Reset** The mirror is always ready to absorb creatures into the other dimension.
 Ten minutes after a creature is sucked into the mirror, if an ally doesn't rescue the creature with Thievery, it reaches the other dimension, where it might be captured or killed.
 In the mirror dimension, it counts as a mirror duplicate, so the denizens of the other dimension can't destroy the mirror on their side while the absorbed creature is there.
-These dimensions are alternate realities, not planes, so even spells like [[Plane Shift]] can't reach them.
+These dimensions are alternate realities, not planes, so even spells like [[DATABASE/spell/Plane Shift|plane shift]] can't reach them.